 There’s perhaps no piece of health (or life) advice more universally accepted than “wear sunscreen.”
 And yet, it’s actually a whole lot more complicated than those two simple words might imply.
-Sure, sunscreen helps shield you against skin cancer and other harmful effects of the sun, but the truth is that not all sunscreens are created equal — and some might be seriously harmful to your health.
-In this guide, we look at sunscreen ingredients to avoid, the risks of too much sunscreen, natural sunscreen alternatives, the best non-toxic sunscreen, and more.
+Sure, sunscreen helps shield you against skin cancer and other harmful effects of the sun, but the truth is that exposing our skin to the sun for at least some part of each day is important and that not all sunscreens are created equal — and some might be seriously harmful to your health.
+In this guide, we look at sunscreen ingredients to avoid, the best non-toxic sunscreen choices, the risks of too much sunscreen, natural sunscreen alternatives, and more.

-There are compelling reasons to shield yourself from the sun.
-According to the National Cancer Institute, the rate of new melanoma (skin cancer) cases in the United States has tripled since the 1970s, and one of the main risk factors for melanoma is too much sun exposure.
-Studies have shown that UV radiation from the sun makes it much more likely that a person will develop the deadly cancer.
+According to the National Cancer Institute, the rate of new melanoma (skin cancer) cases in the United States has tripled since the 1970s.
+Currently, an estimated one in five Americans will develop skin cancer in their lifetime, and in the U.S., more than 7,000 people die from melanoma annually.
+One of the main risk factors for this is too much sun exposure: studies have shown that UV radiation from the sun makes it much more likely that a person will develop melanoma and other skin cancers.

-Because of this, most sunscreens use chemical UV filters, which are rapidly absorbed by the skin, your body’s largest organ.
-Several of these chemical UV filters appear to be endocrine disruptors, meaning they may interfere with your hormones, which then can then create all sorts of other chronic health issues and diseases.
+When we talk about sunscreen ingredients to avoid, we’re almost exclusively referring to those found in chemical sunscreens.
+That’s because the chemical UV filters they use are rapidly absorbed by the skin, your body’s largest organ.
+Several of these chemical UV filters appear to be endocrine disruptors, meaning they may interfere with your hormones, which can then create all sorts of other chronic health issues and diseases.
 According to the World Health Organization, endocrine disruptors are suspected of being associated with:

 - altered reproductive function in males and females